ubidots/ubidots-c/README.rst

 double              value        The value to add to the collection
 ==================  ===========  =================================

-Adds a value to a collection.
+Add a value to a collection.